maurogioberti/Mecalux.TextProcessor/README.md

 ### Aditional Information
 For a more comprehensive understanding of the Mecalux.TextProcessor project, please refer to the detailed documentation provided in the **Documentation.pdf** file, located in the root directory of this project.
 This document offers in-depth insights into the project's architecture, user interfaces, and other technical aspects.

+### Initial Challenge Overview
+For an overview of the initial challenge and objectives that shaped this project, please see the **Challenge.pdf** file, also located in the root directory.
+This document outlines the specific requirements and goals set forth at the beginning of the project, providing valuable context for the development process.